January 31st

 Commentary:

-There are people who measure everything in terms of money.
-They do not hesitate to trade anything, even their morals/ethics, for money.
+Some people measure everything in terms of money.
+They do not hesitate to trade anything, including their morals/ethics for money.
 They are of inferior nature.

-People of mediocre nature value money but also respectability.
+People of a mediocre nature value money but also value respectability.
 They will do good deeds yet at the same time strive towards monetary remunerations.

-However, the noble care only for virtuous deeds; deeds that are respectable and carry value.
-Moral merits are the only wealth which the noble value most.
+However, the noble care only for virtuous deeds; respectable deeds that carry value.
+Moral merits are the only wealth that the noble value most.

 Virtue is the truest nobility!